-The Counseling Center
+The Personal Development Center

-Personal, career, reading/study skills counseling is offered by the University of Tampa's Counseling Center, located in Room 306 of Plant Hall.
+Personal, reading/study skills counseling is offered by the University of Tampa's Personal Development Center, located in Room 306 of Plant Hall.
 In addition, the center can make referrals for tutoring and training programs.

-Confidentiality is a prime concern in the Counseling Center - the staff respects your right to personal privacy and will not violate this right.
+Confidentiality is a prime concern in the Center-the staff respects your right to personal privacy and will not violate this right.
 The confidential nature of all counseling contacts maintained.